Contractor Surety Bond

 General Contractor bonding is extremely important.
 Construction companies, licensed contractors, and businesses that rely on employees to provide their services all benefit from contractor bonds.
 These bonds provide an extension of credit to the business in the event that they cause damages to a customer or to the bond state.
 Claims made on the contractors license bond can be honored by the surety company, after which the business will reimburse them at a later date.

 Most bonds for contractors are also issued at a fraction of the cost of the bond’s face value.
 In fact, contractor bonds are typically issued at 1-15% of the face value of the bond.
 For example, a plumber who I required to issue a $1000 surety by the state can obtain it for as low as $100.

 Principals that issue contractor bonds also portray a level of professionalism, responsibility, and commitment towards their services.

 Contractor bonds are also beneficial to customers seeking the services of licensed businesses.
 They can enjoy a level of protection against accidents, negligence, theft or the misconduct of service providers as well as their employees.

-Working with reputable contractors bonding and insurance company are a vital part of properly bonding your operation.
+Working with reputable contractors bonding and insurance companies is a vital part of properly bonding your operation.
 NFP Surety only works with highly-rated contractors bond companies.
 Call us today, and let us teach you how to get bonds for contractors.
 We are here to answer all your contractor bond insurance questions you may have.
-If you are a bonded contractor, or need a contractors bond, you need to call us!
+If you are a bonded contractor or need a contractor’s bond, you need to call us!
 We have the knowledge and access to incredible and reputable contractors bonding and insurance company to assist you in becoming a bonded contractor.
 Don’t let another day go by without requesting a free quote.